Scope Best Practices

 Avoid Scope Explosion

-If not designed carefully, you can end up with a large number of scopes that are difficult to maintain over time.
-The most common cause of scope explosion is when client specific concerns are used in scope names, as in the following examples.
-This leads to scopes being duplicated one or more times:
+Without care, there is a risk that you could create a large number of scopes that are difficult to maintain over time, leading to scope explosion.
+One cause of scope explosion is when client-specific concerns leak into scope names, as in the following examples, resulting in duplication:

 ---|---|